bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 will return to running with minimal CPU usage.
 This should only happen once and not on each system reboot.

-After activating miniDLNA for the first time, it is reccommended to waiting until miniDLNA has completely built it's media database before trying to access the service from a client media player.
+After activating miniDLNA for the first time, it is recommended to waiti until miniDLNA has completely built its media database before trying to access the service from a client media player.

 Use the miniDLNA status webpage referenced above to monitor the status